Trustless/Trading/README.md

 ## Token Libraries

 Trustless Token Libraries are templates and components slated to build tokens derived from EIP #20 Standard Tokens.
-This is in the form of open source code initially released at github.
+This is in the form of open source code initially released at github and heavily adopts and seeks to align with ConsenSys' development methodology.

 ## Token Registry